1996–97 North Dakota Fighting Sioux men's ice hockey season: Mid-season stumble

-The Fighting Sioux won most of their games around the winter break, but when they returned to their conference schedule they couldn't find any consistency.
-North Dakota split three consecutive weekends in January and headed into the final weekend of the month hoping they could recover their defensive game.
-League-leading Minnesota was hardly the ideal opponent for North Dakota but two wins over the Gophers tied the season series and set up the possibility that UND could win the WCHA title.
+The Fighting Sioux won most of their games around the winter break, but when they returned to their conference schedule, they couldn't find any consistency.
+North Dakota split three consecutive weekends in January and headed into the final weekend of the month, hoping to recover their defensive game.
+League-leading Minnesota was hardly the ideal opponent for North Dakota, but two wins over the Gophers tied the season series and set up the possibility that UND could win the WCHA title.

 North Dakota went 5–1 over the next three weeks, extending their lead over Minnesota to 4 points.
-All the Fighting Sioux had to do in the final weekend was earn a single point against Denver and they would guarantee the regular season title for themselves.
+All the Fighting Sioux had to do in the final weekend was earn a single point against Denver, and they would guarantee the regular season title for themselves.
 The Pioneers, however, had other ideas.
 North Dakota lost both games while Minnesota won both of theirs, leaving the two teams tied with identical conference records.
-While North Dakota had to share the conference title with the Gophers, they won the tie-breaker between the two and were awarded with the top seed in the WCHA tournament.
+While North Dakota had to share the conference title with the Gophers, they won the tie-breaker between the two and were awarded the top seed in the WCHA tournament.

 Conference tournament

-North Dakota opened with two relatively easy home wins over Michigan Tech and advanced to the semifinal at the St. Paul Civic Center.
-After another comfortable win over Colorado College, North Dakota met Minnesota in the championship and the two teams fought a pitched battle for conference supremacy.
-The two teams fought back-and-forth all night, ending regulation knotted at 3–3.
-It's didn't take long to end the game once overtime began when 4th-liner Peter Armbrust fired a rebound into the net at 2:17 to win the championship.
+North Dakota opened with two relatively easy home wins over Michigan Tech and advanced to the semifinals at the St. Paul Civic Center.
+After another comfortable win over Colorado College, North Dakota met Minnesota in the championship, and the two teams fought a pitched battle for conference supremacy.
+The two teams fought back and forth all night, ending regulation knotted at 3–3.
+It didn't take long to end the game once overtime began when 4th-liner Peter Armbrust fired a rebound into the net at 2:17 to win the championship.